-Although trade secret status may apply to works that are techniques for spiritually improving oneself, the secret aspect of those techniques must be defined with particularity.
-See Restatement § 39 cmt. d (requiring plaintiff to define the information claimed as a trade secret with sufficient definiteness).
-It appears that plaintiffs are claiming that the entire works themselves, which they describe as "processes and the theory behind those processes," constitute the trade secrets.
+§ 39 cmt. d

+that the entire works themselves, which they describe as "processes and the theory behind those processes," constitute the trade secrets.
 This definition is problematic because it is impossible to determine when the "secret" has been lost after portions of the works have been disclosed.
-Although plaintiffs' definition has at least some support in SmokEnders, where the court upheld as a trade secret a "composite [stop-smoking] program" found in an instructional manual, this court is not satisfied that plaintiffs have identified their trade secrets with sufficient definiteness to support injunctive relief.
+Although plaintiffs' definition has at least some support in SmokEnders, where the court upheld as a trade secret a "composite stop-smoking program" found in an instructional manual, this court is not satisfied that plaintiffs have identified their trade secrets with sufficient definiteness to support injunctive relief.

 2. Independent Economic Value

-A trade secret requires proof of "independent economic value, actual or potential, from not being generally known to the public or to other persons who can obtain economic value from its disclosure or use."
-UTSA § 3426.1(d)(1).
+A trade secret requires proof of independent economic value, actual or potential, from not being generally known to the public or to other persons who can obtain economic value from its disclosure or use.
 A trade secret must have sufficient value in the owner's operation of its enterprise such that it provides an actual or potential advantage over others who do not possess the information.
-Restatement § 39 cmt. e.